EngagingGear/SpriteEz/README.md

 along with a CSS file to include that gives you very easy access to the individual parts.
 It will also generate an HTML file that you can open up and see all the individual sprites and the markup that you need to include them in your code.

-Documentation for this software, including how to install and use is to be found (here)[https://github.com/EngagingGear/SpriteEz/wiki]
+Documentation for this software, including how to install and use is to be found <a href="https://github.com/EngagingGear/SpriteEz/wiki">here</a>.